hayatoito/google-step-tsp/README.md

 Schedule
 ----

-### The class begins: 2017-06-23 (Fri) 5:00pm (JST)
+### The class begins: 2018-06-22 (Fri) 5:00pm (JST)

 The class starts.
-You must bring your laptop.
+You are strongly encouraged to bring your laptop.

+Befoer explaining assignments, I'll give you a special lecture, called "How the computer works" at the beginning.

+Then, I'll explain this "TSP" assignements.
-This class is a kick-off class for the assignment, and will be basically 3 hours hackathon.
-You are expected to understand the problem and solve a challenge with a small N. You can also try a challenge with a large N if you can move fast in the class.
+You are expected to understand the problem and solve a challenge with a small N in the class, if we have enough time.

-### Coding phase: From: 2017-06-23 (Fri) 8:00pm - To: 2017-06-30 (Fri) 5:00pm
+### Coding phase: From: 2018-06-22 (Fri) 8:00pm - To: 2017-06-29 (Fri) 5:00pm

 The deadline of the final submission is the next Friday.